virt-s1/perf-insight/jupyter/templates/benchmark_description.md

 | DI   | Dramatically Improved  | abs(%DF) > REGRESSION_THRESHOLD                          |
 | DR   | Dramatically Regressed | Same as above, but in the negative direction.            |

-The following parameters can be specified by the users.
+The following parameters can be specified by users.

 | Parameters           | Description                           | Default |
 | -------------------- | ------------------------------------- | :------ |